oscar-lib/LearningForOptimizing/README.md

 ## Run experiments

 The scripts for running the experiments can be found in the `xp` folder.
-They can be run in the following way:
+They can be run by following the instructions specified in this section, provided that you have the following requirements installed on your machine:

+- `sbt`
+- java >= 11
+- `nohup` if you want to run the experiments overnight

+In case of doubt about your configuration, you can always execute the commands from the next subsection to see if the solver runs as expected.

 ### Running one instance